remy-guillermin/WACCM-Analysis/Scripts/Description.md

 ## Data Analysis

 ### Data_points.ipynb
 This script plot first two histogram of the repartition of data points, one for low density ($<300$) and one for high density ($>500$) for the experiment and one histogram for the model.

 It next plots a scatter of the fraction of data points which are under a specific value to find the percentile for each data set.

 ### Data_bins.ipynb
 This script plot a heatmap of the repartition of data bins over the data set.

+### global_error.ipynb
+This script compute every error plots that we uses in the analysis.

+### Event-Analysis.ipynb
+This script allows us to plot one event (Experiment Densities, WACCM Densities, Normalized Error and Absolute Error) that we choose.

 ### DST_comparison.ipynb
 This script use the global data file to plot informations about the DST index.
 In our case we use it to plot the relation between density magnitude difference and the DST index (and its gradient) for different altitude value.